 Please submit your data within 1 week of your count date.
-Please mail: (1) your Route Map, (2) updated site locations, and (3) all completed Route Data Forms to the address below.
-You may wish also to keep a copy for your records.
+The first option is to mail: (1) your Route Map (if any), (2) updated site locations (if any), and (3) all completed Data Forms to the address below.
+You may also wish to keep a copy for your records.
 The second option is to fill out your data on Google Form, https://cutt.ly/7cZxKMp

 Mail completed forms to:

 If you have any questions, don’t hesitate to contact the TriBC Project Coordinator, Jin Bai firstname.lastname@example.org